maxhumber/maxhumber.com/input/clientpattern.md

 I recently wrapped up some work on a client project that used [TCA](https://github.com/pointfreeco/swift-composable-architecture).
 While I didn't love the framework, I'm thankful for the opportunity because it introduced me to something brilliant: the Client Pattern.

 #### The Client Pattern
-The thing I'm calling the Client Pattern is really just a simplified version of Point-Free's `DependencyClient` from their [`swift-dependencies`](https://github.com/pointfreeco/swift-dependencies) library.
+The thing that I'm calling the Client Pattern is really just a simplified version of Point-Free's `DependencyClient` from their [`swift-dependencies`](https://github.com/pointfreeco/swift-dependencies) library.
 While the benefits are well articulated in [this blog post](https://www.pointfree.co/blog/posts/120-macro-bonanza-dependencies), you can get most of the value with just a few lines of Swift:

 ```swift
 import Foundation